solso/source2swagger/README.md

 #### Extending it,

-Feel free to extend the code,
+Feel free to extend the code and issue a pull request,

-The test suite can be called as
+The test suite can be invoked as

       $ rake test

-Required rake and the gem test/unit
+Requires *rake* and the *gem test/unit*

 ## How to